 * Third-quarter GDP growth of 3.2 pct vs. est 3.3 pct

-* Accenture hits record high as cloud business drives profit beat
+* Accenture hits record high as cloud business drives profit rise

 By Sruthi Shankar

-Dec 21 (Reuters) - Wall Street’s main indexes rose on Thursday as investors were hopeful that lower corporate tax rates would allow companies to spend additional capital on dividends, new projects and wages, which could give a boost to the overall economy.
+Dec 21 (Reuters) - Wall Street’s main indexes rose on Thursday as investors expected lower corporate tax rates to encourage companies to spend their additional capital on dividends, new projects and wage hikes.

-The two chambers of the U.S. Congress approved a $1.5-trillion tax bill this week that would slash corporate tax rates to 21 percent from 35 percent.
+The U.S. Congress approved a $1.5-trillion tax cut bill this week, with the highlight being a corporate tax cut to 21 percent from 35 percent.

 “The impact is still a work-in-progress, tax cuts are believed to add to earnings.
 But the unknowns are to what extent the company behavior changes in terms of capex policy, buybacks and wage increases,” said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management in Minneapolis.

-Financial and energy stocks led gains among the 11 major S&P sectors.
+Financial stocks led the gains on the S&P 500.

-Adding to the upbeat sentiment, third-quarter GDP data showed the U.S. economy grew at its fastest pace in more than two years, powered by robust business spending.
+The gains also came after latest gross domestic product data showed the U.S. economy grew at its fastest pace in more than two years in the third quarter.

 “You’ve got an improving economy that bodes well for loan growth along with a rising interest rate environment, and a modest regulatory relief, which makes financial stocks favorable,” said Sandven.

-Accenture’s shares rose 4.4 percent to hit a record high of $158.40 after the consulting and outsourcing services provider reported strong quarterly profit, driven by digital and cloud services business.
+Accenture shares rose 4.4 percent to hit a record high at $158.40 after the consulting and outsourcing services provider reported strong quarterly profit, driven by digital and cloud services business.